AIMWLI/Learning-materials/readme.txt

+git is fre software.
-git is a version control systems
+git is a version control system